-For performance tools like ours that instrument AP byte-codes, there is a problem of how to deal with instrumented byte-codes that are about to be transformed by the VM's run-time compiler.
+For performance tools like ours, that instrument AP byte-codes, there is a problem of how to deal with instrumented byte-codes that are about to be transformed by the dynamic compiler.
 One option is to let the VM compile the byte-code instrumentation along with the byte-code instructions of the AP method.
 This solution is not ideal because there is no guarantee that the VM will produce transformed instrumentation code that is measuring the same thing as the byte-code instrumentation (the compiler could re-order instrumentation code and method code instructions, or could optimize away some instrumentation code).
 A better option is to remove byte-code instrumentation from the method just prior to compilation, let the VM compile the method, and then generate equivalent native code instrumentation, and insert it into the native form of the method.
 This requires that the performance tool interact with the VM immediately before and after compilation of a method.
 Since our simulated compiling routine does not actually translate byte-code to native code we did not have to worry about this problem for Paradyn-J's current implementation.
 However, when we port Paradyn-J to a real dynamic compiler we will have to handle this case.

-4 Results
+4 RESULTS

 We present results using performance data from Paradyn-J. We demonstrate how Paradyn-J can provide detailed performance data from two Java applications, a neural network application consisting of 15,800 lines of Java source code and 23 class files, and a CPU simulator application consisting of 1,200 lines of code and 11 class files.
-Using this data, we tuned a method in the neural network application improving the method's interpreted byte-code execution by 11% and its native code execution by

-10%, and improving overall performance of the application by 10% when run under ExactVM.
+Using this data, we tuned a method in the neural network application improving the method's interpreted byte-code execution by 11% and its native code execution by 10%, and improving overall performance of the application by 10% when run under ExactVM.
 We profile the CPU simulator application to further show how we can obtain key performance data from a dynamically compiled execution.

 Performance measures that describe specific VM-AP interactions are obtained by dynamically inserting instrumentation code into VM routines and Java AP routines to measure the interaction.
-For example, to measure the object creation overhead associated with objects created in AP method foo, we insert instrumentation into method foo that will set a foo\flag whenever foo creates an object, and we insert timer instrumentation into VM routines that handle object creates.
-The timer code to measure foo's object creation overhead will be executed only when the foo\flag is set (only when the object is created by method foo will we execute foo's timer code in the VM's object creation routines).
+For example, to measure the object creation overhead associated with objects created in AP method foo, we insert instrumentation into method foo that will set a foo_flag whenever foo creates an object, and we insert timer instrumentation into VM routines that handle object creates.
+The timer code will be executed only when the foo_flag is set (only when the object is created by method foo will we measure the VM overhead associated with the object create).